mytram/perl-argparse/README.md

     A few things may be worth noting about parse_args().

-    First, parsing for Optional Arguments is done by Getopt::Long
+    First, parsing for named Arguments is done by Getopt::Long

-    Second, parsing for positional arguments takes place after that for optional arguments.
+    Second, parsing for positional arguments takes place after that for named arguments.
 It will consume what's still left in the command line.

     Finally, the Namespace object is accumulatively poplulated.
 If